radius-project/radius/docs/content/app-model/bindings-model.md

   }
 ```

-So, other components in the application are able consume the default bindings from that CosmosDocumentDb component with minimal configuration work:
+So, other components in the application are able consume the default bindings from that CosmosDBMongo component with minimal configuration work:

 ```
   ...